chrislattman/blogging-project/docs/terminal-commands/index.md

     - `/path/to/disk.iso` is the location of the .iso file you want to install on the flash drive
     - `sdX` is the name from step 2 but without the number (i.e. the whole disk, not just a partition)
     - This can take a really long time to complete
-    - It's okay if it says `No space left on device` at the end
+    - It's okay if you see `No space left on device`

 To unmount the device: